 - Be clear and concise.
 Write clearly what you want the project to address, where the activities will be implemented, and how it will benefit its intended community.
 Clearly outline the objectives, intended results and activities.

 - Follow the instructions.
 Follow the instructions provided in the guidelines and strictly adhere to the application form.
 Additional information and papers maybe attached.

 - Remember your reviewer.
-Your application will be reviewed by the Technical Committee and Project Steering Committee, who are representatives from different agencies in the country that support civil society growth.
+Your application will be reviewed by the Technical Sub-Committee and Project Steering Committee, who are representatives from different agencies in the country that support civil society growth.
 The list of criteria for assessment of the proposals are provided in the guidelines, therefore the proposals should try to be mindful of those criteria.
-Sustainable development and good governance are overarching themes that the CSO Grant fund will support.
+Policy Advocacy (in the form of research, publications, policy briefs and other media engagement) is an overarching theme that the CSO Grant fund will support.